leminhtuan2015/Today-I-Learn/frontend/vuejs/vuejs_vs_reactjs.md

 * **ReactJS using JSX**
   * React uses jsx approach.
 Everything is JavaScript for ReactJS.
 HTML and CSS are all part of JavaScript.
+  * In ReactJS Everything is JavaScript, HTML, CSS is Javascript components